-Letchworth State Park
+1. Letchworth State Park

-After you arrive at Niagara-on-the-Lake check out the two Fort George National Historical Sites (one is a Battlefield from the War of 1812 #casual), walk along Mississauga Beach, or catch a show at the Shaw Theater, then head into town for a bite to eat at one of their many adorable eateries.
-Oh and make sure to take a mini-wine tour or at the very least go to one of the areas bajillion wineries and drink some wine.
+After you arrive at Niagara-on-the-Lake check out the two Fort George National Historical Sites (one is a Battlefield from the War of 1812), walk along Mississauga Beach, or catch a show at the Shaw Theater, then head into town for a bite to eat at one of their many adorable eateries.
+Be sure to take a mini-wine tour or at the very least go to one of the areas many wineries and drink some wine.
 Mmm wine.

-There are two ways to get here: 1) take the 219 aaaall the way OR 2) be adventurous, possibly get lost, and spend the day driving aimlessly and discovering places you never knew existed.
+There are two ways to get here: Option 1 – take the 219 all the way (a beautiful option) OR Option 2 – be adventurous, possibly get lost, and spend the day driving aimlessly and discovering places you never knew existed.
 We like option number 2, so we’ll tell you that you can take the beautiful (especially this time of year) Sisson Highway (Route 75) all the way to where it ends in Collins then choose your own adventure.
 If you’ve had enough backroads for one day turn left on the 39 to get back to the familiar 219, or turn right on the 39 and discover some new territory.
 The choice is yours.

-While you’re in the area make sure to take a zillion photos of the town’s beautiful Victorian Houses, visit one of Chautauqua’s many wineries, and head over to Southern Tier Brewing Company’s actual brewery.
-If you want more natureful nature (read: Instagram photos – we get it) drive down the 474 and go to Panama Rocks, one of Western New York’s best kept secrets.
-You’ll find there are lots of random restaurants and food stands along this journey, so keep your eyes/palates open and pop into whichever one looks most appealing.
+While you’re in the area make sure to take a plethora of photos of the town’s beautiful Victorian Houses, visit one of Chautauqua’s many wineries, and head over to Southern Tier Brewing Company’s actual brewery.
+If you’re seeking more nature, then drive down the 474 and go to Panama Rocks, one of Western New York’s best kept secrets.
+You’ll find there are several restaurants and food stands along this journey, so keep your eyes/palates open and pop into whichever one looks the most appealing.
 Who knows, it could become your new favorite getaway spot.

-The Finger Lakes is actually a fairly easy daytrip (I did it 3 months ago so take my word for it), and Canandaigua is the closest and one of the prettiest “fingers” of them all.
-You can actually take Route 20 all the way there, which is only about 20 minutes longer than taking the thruway and is infinitely prettier, plus there are no tolls-holla!
-The ground in this area is more fertile/suitable for growing wine (#science), so stopping at a winery or two or ten should be at the top of your list.
+The Finger Lakes region is a fairly easy day trip and Canandaigua is the closest and one of the prettiest “fingers” of them all.
+You can actually take Route 20 all the way there, which is only about 20 minutes longer than taking the thruway and is infinitely prettier, plus there are no tolls!
+The ground in this area is more fertile/suitable for growing wine, so stopping at a winery or two or ten should be at the top of your list.